Beirym/Declensions/README.md

 # Important

-At the moment, the program supports only Russian, but others will be added later.
+At the moment, the program supports only Russian language, but others will be added later.